-- Member States shall electronically report the following data and information to the Commission and to the EEA every [...]
-6 years: - (a) the data and results of the soil health monitoring and assessments carried out in accordance with Articles 6 to 9; - (b) a trend analysis of the soil health for the descriptors listed in Parts A, B, and C of Annex I and for the[...] soil sealing and soil destruction indicators listed in Part D of Annex I in accordance with Article 9; - (c) a summary of the progress on: - (i) implementing sustainable soil management principles in accordance with Article 10;
+- 1. Member States shall electronically report the following data and information to the Commission and to the EEA every 6 years: - (a) the data and results of the soil health monitoring and assessment carried out in accordance with Articles 6 to 9; - (b) a trend analysis of the soil health for the descriptors listed in parts A, B, and C of Annex I and the soil sealing and soil removal indicators listed in part D of Annex I in accordance with Article 9;

-(ii) the [...] identification [...] and the investigation of potentially contaminated sites, the [...] management of contaminated sites, and the registration of potentially contaminated sites and contaminated sites, in accordance with Articles 12 to 16;
+- (c) a summary of the progress on: - (i) the support to soil health and soil resilience in accordance with Article 10; - (ii) the didentification and the investigation of potentially contaminated sites, the management of contaminated sites, and the registration of potentially contaminated sites and contaminated sites, in accordance with Articles 12 to 16;

 The first reports shall be submitted by ...
-(OP: please insert date = [...]
-6 years and 6 months after entry into force of the Directive).
+(OP: please insert date = $\mathbf{6}$ years and 6 months after entry into force of the Directive).

-- 2. [...]
-Member States and the Commission, with the support of the EEA shall ensure effective exchange of the information and data referred to in paragraph 1, respecting the statistical confidentiality.
+- 2. Member States and the Commission, with the support of the EEA shall ensure that there is a mutual exchange of the information and data referred to in paragraph 1 and that such exchange is effective and respects the statistical confidentiality.
 Member States shall also ensure that the Commission and the EEA have timely and effective access to the data and information contained in the register referred to in Article 16. - 2a.
 By way of derogation from the first and the second paragraphs, if disclosure of certain data and information would adversely affect public security or national defence, Member States may decide not to report, exchange nor ensure access to such data and information. - 3.
-Member States shall provide the Commission with online access to the following: - (a) an up-to-date list and spatial [...] extent of their soil districts and soil units referred to in Article 4 by ...
-(OP: please insert the date = [...]
-3 years and 3 months after date of entry into force of the Directive); - (b) an up-to-date list of the competent authorities referred to in Article 5 by ...
-(OP: please insert the date = [...]
-3 years and 3 months after date of entry into force of the Directive);
+Member States shall provide the Commission with online access to the following: - (a) an up-to-date list and the information on the geographical extent of their soil districts and soil units referred to in Article 4 by ...
+(OP: please insert the date = 3 years and 3 months after date of entry into force of the Directive); - (b) an up-to-date list of the competent authorities referred to in Article 5 by ...
+(OP: please insert the date = 3 years and 3 months after date of entry into force of the Directive);

-- (c) the measures and sustainable soil management practices referred to in Article 10 by...
-(OP: please insert the date = [...]
-5 years and 3 months after date of entry into force of the Directive). - 4.
+- 3a.
+Member States shall inform the Commission on the outcome of the establishment of the risk based and stepwise approach and the definition of the unacceptable risk and methodology defined and laid down by the Member States as set out in Article 15 paragraph 1 and 2. - 4.
 The Commission is empowered to adopt implementing acts establishing the format and the modalities for submitting the information referred to paragraph 1 of this Article.
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 21.